joehawkens/joes-library/README.md

 # Google Firebase

-Google Firebase is a NoSQL Database
+Google Firebase is a platform for creating software applications, whether it's web apps like the one featured here or an Android/IOS apps.
+Google Firebase also has NoSQL Cloud Database functionality through their Realtime Database.
+This is what I used.
+They structure their data in JSON, instead of the table model of relational databases.

-{Describe the structure of the database that you created.}
+The way data is structured in this project is through JSON.
+The books begin with their titles, and under each title is a description of the book and an image (in the form of a URL).

 # Development Environment

 {Describe the tools that you used to develop the software}

-{Describe the programming language that you used and any libraries.}
+I created this Software with HTML/CSS/JavaScript and Firebase's Realtime Database.
+I imported the Firebase functionality through CDN inside the code.

 # Useful Websites Used During Development